DIY SlimeVR Trackers!

 After finishing this process, I ended up with this:

-While it still is a work in progress, and there are definitely some improvements to be made, I would say that the overall tracking quality is quite usable as long as your fine with it being a bit off sometimes.
-If you’re expecting to do lots of high-octane kicks and dancing, in the state that my trackers are currently in, this probably isn’t for you.
-However, if you’re just planning on standing, sitting, leaning or laying down, I would say that this is quite a good option for some cheap FBT (As long as you still don’t mind recalibrating every so often, although this only takes 5 seconds to do).
+While it still is a work in progress and there are definitely some improvements to be made, I would say that the overall tracking quality is quite usable as long as you’re fine with it being a bit off sometimes.
+If you’re expecting to do lots of high-octane kicks and dancing, in the state my trackers are currently in, this probably isn’t for you.
+However, if you’re just planning on standing, sitting, leaning, or lying down, I would say this is a good option for some cheap FBT (as long as you don’t mind recalibrating every so often, although this only takes five seconds).

-If I was to build this again, I would probably bite the bullet and not use the custom PCB.
-This is because that specific one only supports an older IMU, that probably wont work as well as some of the newer ones.
-If there was a PCB that let you use a newer IMU, I would probably go with that one.
-I would also try and protect the battery a little better from the get-go.
+If I were to build this again, I would probably bite the bullet and not use the custom PCB.
+That specific one only supports an older IMU that probably won’t work as well as some of the newer ones.
+If there were a PCB that let you use a newer IMU, I would probably go with that one.
+I would also try to protect the battery a little better from the start.
 As of now, the battery is just sitting there with the exposed pins of the circuit board touching it.
-I’m just going to take a wild guess and say that that’s not great for safety, so ill probably wrap the PCB in electrical tape to fix it.
-Also, as I mentioned above, I would probably use a connecter to connect the battery to the board, rather than just soldering on the wires directly.
+I’m going to take a wild guess and say that’s not great for safety, so I’ll probably wrap the PCB in electrical tape to fix it.
+Also, as I mentioned above, I would probably use a connector to connect the battery to the board rather than soldering the wires directly.

-Overall, tracking quality good or not, this was a really fun project to do and I would highly recommend it if you don’t mind getting your hands dirty and spending a while trying to squeeze the best performance out of what you make.
+Overall, tracking quality aside, this was a really fun project, and I would highly recommend it if you don’t mind getting your hands dirty and spending a while trying to squeeze the best performance out of what you make.